2 years full time / 4 years part time

-Take your Auslan skills to the top with Melbourne Polytechnic’s Diploma of Auslan.
-This accredited diploma will bring your Auslan skills together to help you communicate at an advanced and professional level with Deaf and hard of hearing people, and puts you on the path to a career as an interpreter.
-Employment opportunities in Auslan interpretation and accessibility requirements are increasingly necessary across a broad range of industries, from the disability sector to entertainment.
+Take your Auslan skills to the top with Melbourne Polytechnic’s Diploma of Auslan PSP51018.
+This accredited diploma will bring your Auslan skills together to help you communicate at an advanced and professional level with Deaf and hard of hearing people.
+Employment opportunities using Auslan are increasing and are necessary across a broad range of industries, from the disability sector to entertainment.

-Melbourne Polytechnic’s Diploma of Auslan is an advanced language course, combining all of the skills you’ve learned throughout our unique Auslan pathway.
-As you advance your skills, you’ll develop further skills in interpretation and understanding social and educational conditions for the Australian Deaf community.
+Melbourne Polytechnic’s Diploma of Auslan PSP51018 is an advanced language course, combining all of the skills you’ve learned throughout our unique Auslan pathway.
+As you advance your skills, you’ll develop further skills and understanding of social and educational conditions for the Australian Deaf community.
 Melbourne Polytechnic has a long history within the disability sector, and as Victoria’s sole provider of this accredited pathway to learning Auslan, you will have opportunities to participate in Deaf community-based activities and events with our industry partners.
-This will include two weeks of work experience, with an organisation for people who are Deaf and hard of hearing.
-The work experience will give your real-world experience that will increase your employability before you even graduate.
+This will include an Immersion Program with Expression Australia which will give your real-world experience that will increase your employability before you even graduate.

-Melbourne Polytechnic’s Diploma of Auslan is accredited to enable you to work as an Auslan interpreter in educational institutions, government, performing arts and a wide range of other situations involving the Deaf community.
+Melbourne Polytechnic’s Diploma of Auslan PSP51018 is accredited to enable you to work in educational institutions, government, performing arts and a wide range of other situations involving the Deaf community.
 You could also move into further study and enter specialised sectors, including aged care, early intervention, DeafBlind support, employment consultancy or counselling.

-Successful completion of the Diploma prepares students for:
+Successful completion of the Diploma of Auslan PSP51018 prepares students for:

 We encourage students to use their Auslan skills in further studies such as:

-A range of assessment methods will be employed throughout this course, including observation, role plays, digitally recorded presentations and written assignments
+A range of assessment methods will be employed throughout this course, including observation, written assessment, and project/folio.

 The hours displayed are nominal, actual classroom hours delivered may differ.
 Please contact us for the latest student contact hours information.